Luke-hey/Opt.-selection-of-negatives/README.md

    # Navigate to the project directory
    cd Opt.-selection-of-negatives

-   # Create and activate Conda environment
+   # Create and activate Conda environment with environment.yml
    conda env create -f environment.yml # which wil create a env with all the needed packages and dependencies of the name your_project conda activate your_project

+   # Alternatively with requirements.txt
+   conda create -n env_name python=3.9.0
+   conda activate env_name
+   conda install -c bioconda bedtools=2.31.1 pip install -r requirements.txt

 ## Usage